marlinprotocol/multicastsdk.go/readme.md

 4. run executalbe : go run app

 TODO:
-1. solution to local path for c ccwrapper
+1. solution to local path for c includes and lib
-2. define go_did_recv_message define in main: make a cwrapper and then pass off?
+2. to introduce user data object which can be interacted with in the callback
+3. better way to pass what the callback struct